ronnyml/snowplow-wiki/glossary/Glossary.md

 <a name="I" />
 ####Iglu

-Snowplow uses Iglu, a schema respository, to store all the schemas associated with the different [events][e-event] and [contexts][e-context] that are captured via Snowplow.
-When an event or context is sent into Snowplow, it is sent with a reference to the schema for the [event][e-event] or [context][e-context], which points to the location of the schema for the event or context in Iglu.
+Snowplow uses Iglu, a schema respository, to store all the schemas associated with the different [events](#e-event) and [contexts](#e-context) that are captured via Snowplow.
+When an event or context is sent into Snowplow, it is sent with a reference to the schema for the [event](#e-event) or [context](#e-context), which points to the location of the schema for the event or context in Iglu.

 Read [more][iglu] or go to the [top](#top)